th-we/deskflow-wiki/Hacking-Guide.md

 See https://github.com/deskflow/deskflow/wiki/Code-Style#copyright for more details on the formatting

+The following changes are considered to be trivial
+ - Moving files from one path to another
+ - Removing unused variables
+ - Changing spacing or indenting
+ - Moving a function to a new file with little to no changes

 ### 5. Update documentation

 Since documentation can become stale quickly we must do our best to keep it updated.